Sofiane-h31/aero-rag/README.md

 ## Limitations & next steps

 - The generator is small; answers are only as good as what retrieval surfaces.
-- Groundedness is a heuristic, not a guarantee — a human stays in the loop for anything safety-critical.
+- Groundedness is a heuristic, not a guarantee, a human stays in the loop for anything safety-critical.
 - Natural extensions: a reranker on top of retrieval, an automated faithfulness evaluation (LLM-as-judge), and a small web UI.